MicrosoftDocs/fabric-docs/docs/data-engineering/environment-public-api.md

 #### Prepare for a publish

 The environment can accept one publish at a time.
-Before publish your environment, you can validate the status of the environment and have a final review of the staging changes.
-Once the environment is publish successfully, all configurations in the staging state becomes effective.
+Before publishing your environment, you can validate the status of the environment and have a final review of the staging changes.
+Once the environment is published successfully, all configurations in the staging state become effective.

 - **Step 1: get the metadata of the environment**